 3 192.168.24.4 8 msec

-Now let’s say that I want to use the link in between R1 and R3 to reach 4.4.4.4.
+Now let’s say I want to use the link between R1 and R3 to reach 4.4.4.4.
 I could influence the metric for OSPF, but this applies to all traffic.
 What if I wanted to use this link for certain traffic only?

-We could use the link in between R1/R2 for the majority of our traffic and use the link between R1/R3 only for certain traffic.
+We could use the link between R1/R2 for the majority of our traffic and use the link between R1/R3 only for certain traffic.
 This can be very useful.
 For example, imagine that the link between R1/R3 is a dedicated link that offers QoS for VoIP traffic.

-This is something we can achieve with PBR (Policy Based Routing) Let me show you how!
+This is something we can achieve with PBR (Policy Based Routing).
+Let me show you how!

 R1#show ip route | include 4.4.4.4